 TACTIC: Look for neighborhoods that are walkable.

 Find sidewalks, marked crosswalks, and pleasant pedestrian spaces.
 Is it possible to cross the streets?
 (In the suburbs, there may be streets specifically designed so that pedestrians cannot cross them).
+The most efficient form of transportation is walking--see how different neighorhoods support this.

 You can examine an area where you want to live and quickly see if it would allow you a choice of many different types of transit.
 You can see from this photo that you would not be able to walk easily through this neighborhood.
 In fact, this street is designed for cars, and a person biking or walking might find it difficult to traverse.
 These types of neighborhoods lock you into one transit mode--an automobile--for just about every trip.
 This complicates your life by wasting time and resources and not giving you a chance to exercise.